 One of the biggest benefits of a career coach is that they can significantly reduce the amount of time it takes you to find a job.
-Some estimates say that a job search takes one month per $10,000 in salary sought With the current state of the economy, many people who previously worked in stable, high-paying career fields have found themselves out of work for months on end, or even a year or more.
-Unless you have a small inheritance in the bank, remaining unemployed for that long is simply not feasible
+Some estimates say that a job search takes one month per $10,000 in salary sought.
+The current state of the economy has caused many changes in career searching.
+Many people who previously worked in stable, high-paying career fields have found themselves out of work for months on end.
+Unless you have a small inheritance in the bank, remaining unemployed for that long is simply not feasible.

 On average, career coaching can help you reduce the time it takes to find a job by as much as 80%.
 This is only one of the benefits of a career coach, but a very important one.
 Obviously, you want to get back into a job as soon as possible for the sake of your pocketbook, but being out of work has other drawbacks: the longer you're unemployed, the less desirable you may appear to potential employers, especially if you work in a competitive field.

 For example, if you work in a computer tech job, where constant advancements mean that there's something new to learn every month, staying out of work for several months could severely hamper your ability to compete with newer, more up-to-date applicants.

 Another of the benefits of a career coach is that he or she can help you over the top to get a job you might not otherwise have gotten.
 A career coach can give you tips on your resume, interview skills, or some other aspect of your search that can push you ahead of the pack.
 Taking their advice doesn't mean that you're less worthy of earning that job; it's just a helping hand up.

 Searching for a new career can be incredibly lonely.
 One of the benefits of a career coach that you may not think about is that a coach will help you keep your morale up and will ride the roller coaster with you.
 This can be especially helpful if you are trying to land a career in a high-stakes, competitive field, since having someone to "talk shop" and share strategies with can keep your energy up for the next interview